thiagodasilva/file-connector/README.md

 ## How-To run

 File Connector is packaged as a docker container.
 You can run it as a single instance or in clustered mode.
+There are sample Compose files under the ``examples`` directory to quickly get started or read below for details on the different options that can be set to run.

 ### Single instance mode